 WEDC recognizes the need for Wisconsin businesses to stay on the fore-front of technological innovation.
 To assist in this process, WEDC offers a Technology Development program that is designed to assist businesses and entrepreneurs that are researching new technologies, products, or manufacturing processes that, if successful, could have a significant impact upon Wisconsin's economy.
 This loan program is designed as a cost-sharing program with flexible repayment terms that are keyed to the success of the particular research project.

 In keeping with WEDC's long held belief that Wisconsin's best assets are its people, WEDC offers training programs that are designed to enhance the skills and abilities of its workforce.
 Offered in the form of a matching grant, the Customized Labor Training program has historically been driven by a company's commitment to re-invest in new technologies that necessitate the need for training.
 However, in addition to the CLT program, WEDC also offers the BEST program, which is specifically designed to meet the wide variety of training needs of Wisconsin's small businesses.
-For additional information on these training programs, click here.

-Please note that while the descriptions are fairly generic, WEDC does give special consideration to "targeted businesses" such as: minority owned businesses, women owned businesses, recycling businesses, the dairy industry, etc. For additional information on "targeted businesses," click here.
+Please note that while the descriptions are fairly generic, WEDC does give special consideration to "targeted businesses" such as: minority owned businesses, women owned businesses, recycling businesses, the dairy industry, etc.

 City of Milton -Tax Incremental Financing (TIF) Incentives

 Local TIF development incentives are available and negotiable.
-Individual TIF incentives may include but are not limited to; land conveyance, financial contributions and/or infrastructure development.
-For more information on this program, Christina Slaback 608.868.6222 or Jerry Schuetz 608.868.6900.
+Individual TIF incentives may include but are not limited to; land conveyance, financial contributions and/or infrastructure development. .For more information on this program contact City Administrator, Paul Hensch at 608.868.6900.